Similar packages

 Rabbits

-Treatment of skin and wound infections caused by enrofloxacin susceptible strains of Staphylococcus aureus.
+Treatment of skin and wound infections caused by strains of Staphylococcus aureus.

 Rodents, reptiles and ornamental birds

-Do not use in the case of known hypersensitivity to fluoroquinolones or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance, to other fluoroquinolones or to any of the excipients.

 Do not use in animals that are epileptic or suffer from seizures since enrofloxacin may cause CNS stimulation.